DouweHorsthuis/sas/notes.md

 Oddly enough, the column length will dictate how long the variable can be.
 So you have to predefined how many characters can be used.
-For example, if the length is 2, "East Coast" will become "EA".
+For example, if the length is 2, “East Coast” will become “EA”.

 # Missing values